albertintech/apai/docs/judiciary/fjbaa/implementation-timeline.md

 **Vacancy coverage.** When unexpected vacancies occur during a justice's active service, Senior Justices fill the vacant seat through a random lottery rotation system per October Term.
 Vacancies do not create additional presidential appointment opportunities.
 The vacancy coverage roster grows as more Senior Justices accumulate, strengthening the system's capacity over time.

 **Senior Justice status preserves Article III protections.** Transitioning justices retain full constitutional protections, salary, benefits, and life tenure.
-They may continue hearing cases, sit on circuit courts by designation, serve on the Ethics Review Panel, participate in vacancy coverage rotation, or decline discretionary assignments without penalty.
+They may continue hearing cases, sit on circuit courts by designation, serve on the Ethics Review Panel (when not currently assigned to vacancy coverage rotation), participate in vacancy coverage rotation, or decline discretionary assignments without penalty.

 **Voluntary early transition permitted.** Any justice may elect Senior Justice status before completing ten years as Associate Justice, forgoing service as Co-Chief Justice and creating an immediate vacancy handled through Section 205.
 This provides flexibility while maintaining the regular schedule as the default.